reinhart1010/nix/docs/en/common/conda.md

 # conda

 Package, dependency and environment management for any programming language.
-Some subcommands such as `conda create` have their own usage documentation.
+Some subcommands such as `create` have their own usage documentation.
 More information: <https://github.com/conda/conda>.

 - Create a new environment, installing named packages into it: